sindresorhus/restore-cursor/readme.md

 > Gracefully restore the CLI cursor on exit

-Prevent the cursor you've hidden interactively to remain hidden if the process crashes.
+Prevent the cursor you've hidden interactively from remaining hidden if the process crashes.

 ## Install